Hiking the Moqui Sand Caves Trail in Kanab, Utah

 Moqui Sand Caves Trail

-At this split in the two photos below, turn right and head directly toward the caves on the cliff above.
+At this split in the two photos below, turn right to hike directly toward the Sand Caves on the cliff above.

 Turn Right